 Using the Case Studies

 Directions: Read the following case study.
-At the end of the case there will be a Focus of Analysis statement or question, which identifies the main focus of our inquiry in this case.
+At the end of the case, there will be a Focus of Analysis statement or question, which identifies the main focus of our inquiry in this case.
 A set of Analysis Prompts immediately follows the Focus of Analysis.
 These Analysis Prompts are questions that relate to the Focus of Analysis and help us develop a thorough analytic understanding of the case.
 Immediately following the prompts is the Analysis Guide, which will provide a basis for analyzing the case based on responses to the Analysis Prompts.

 By carefully reading and considering the analysis of this case and the other cases in this module, you will develop higher-level thinking about the ADDIE model.
 The reading and analysis of this case will prepare you to apply key design concepts to create and evaluate a design for your own learning asset at the end of this module.